sBazl/ACM-W-Extension/README.md

 The required manifest file and sample icon is included.

 >[!NOTE]
 > This is intended for beginners, so all skill levels are welcome to participate.
 Our members should feel comfortable asking questions at any point.
->
 > **Goal**: Take what you learn to create your own **personal projects** for your portfolios

+Starter directions for HTML are on the `html-starter` branch; Starter directions for javascript are on the `js-starter` branch; final project is on the `main` branch

 ### Geting Started
 1. Create a GitHub account with your UGA email if you haven't already
 2. [Download Visual Studio Code](https://code.visualstudio.com/download) (preferred because this will be used in the demo) or another IDE
 3. Clone this repository and follow along :relaxed:	!

 **Author:** Sterlane Bazile
 **Last Updated:** 3/11/2024